-For owners, the hardest part of persuading the fastest acceleration out of a 2018 Ford Mustang GT will be opening your wallet: The stout acceleration claim requires the $3,995 Performance Package and $1,595 10-speed automatic transmission; at minimum, a $41,680 car with destination.
-Our heavily optioned Mustang rung the bill to $52,000, so it's not quite the budget underdog you'd expect.
+For owners of this particular Ford Mustang, the hardest part of persuading the fastest acceleration out of a 2018 Ford Mustang GT will be opening your wallet: The stout acceleration claim requires the $3,995 Performance Package and $1,595 10-speed automatic transmission; at minimum, a $41,680 car with destination.
+Our heavily optioned Mustang rung the bill to $52,000, so it’s not quite the budget underdog you’d expect.
 More than $50,000 is actually a jaw-dropping price for a non-Shelby, non-GT350/500 Mustang.

 The Performance Package includes Brembo front brakes, a limited-slip differential, unique suspension tuning and more — but most importantly in our straight-line testing are the Michelin Pilot Sport 4S tires.
 For a hard-sidewall, handling-oriented tire, this rubber hooked hard at Great Lakes Dragaway in Union Grove, Wis.
 I was surprised at the grip for not being a dedicated drag radial tire — the track surface was prepped with the sticky stuff to optimize traction, but even that isn’t a guarantee of traction with a traditional high-performance summer tire.
 With the 2018’s engine torqued up against the brakes at 2,100 rpm and traction control off, those Michelin tires gripped at wide-open throttle launches with no drama, not even a peep or squeak, giving seat-pinning performance at the track.